 was completed with the gift of the Holy Spirit, a gift that might be accompanied by

-manifestations of the coming upon the Apostles of that POWER of the Spirit that Jesus had
+the manifestations of the coming upon the Apostles of that POWER of the Spirit that Jesus

-Baptism, which was realized by the imposition of the Apostle's hands.
-Thus the Acts bring the
+that of Baptism, which was realized by the imposition of the Apostle's hands.
+Thus the Acts

-successive phases of Christian initiation to our knowledge:. . . preaching and conversion,
+bring the successive phases of Christian initiation to our knowledge:. . . preaching and

 The two distinct rites can be found in St. Paul's Letter to the Hebrews 6:1-5.
 Although all the

-of Baptisms," and with "the heavenly gift" or being "partakers of the Holy Spirit."
-Here are two
+"doctrine of Baptisms," and with "the heavenly gift" or being "partakers of the Holy Spirit."

-phases of Christian initiation and the gift of the Spirit that is conferred by the imposition of
+Here are two phases of Christian initiation and the gift of the Spirit that is conferred by the

 That Confirmation is a Sacrament is evident from the passages cited, since: